corneliu-rotari/operating-systems-oer/content/chapters/software-stack/lab/README.md

    Compare the values of the three programs.

-1. Create programs in C, Python and Go that copies a source file into a destination file.
+1. Create programs in C, Python and Go that copy a source file into a destination file.
    Both files are passed as the two command-line arguments for the program.
    Sample run: